shivannis/xandr-docs-public/xandr-docs/articles/invest/create-event-code-manually.md

 ---
-Title : Microsoft Invest - Create Event Code Manually Description : Learn to manually create event code based on a template and deploy it on your website.
+title : Microsoft Invest - Create Event Code Manually description : Learn to manually create event code based on a template and deploy it on your website.
 ---